valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```

 `LOOT:` works wonderfully for monster hunting or fighting scenarios, very often giving the listed item(s) after the creature in question dies.
 This could be combined with the probability bots that the devs of AID are working on.

+`DETAIL:` shortened to `DETA:` works fine with just about anything related to details, but it's unknown how this is different from summary.

 `SUMMARY:` has already been pointed out as a strong and versatile category for defining points of interest you want described consistently.
 It can even reference previously used categories, meaning it has abilities the older `TRAITS:` lacked.
 Impressive examples below:
 ```